19hours/sg-statutes/Acts/Public Utilities Act.md

 ### Power to enter premises to examine pipes, etc.

-31\.—(1) The Board may by its employees at all reasonable hours in the day enter any premises to which water is or has been supplied by the Board for all or any of the following purposes:
+31\.—(1) The Board may by its employees, agents or contractors, at all reasonable hours in the day or night, or at such other time as may be agreed with the owner or occupier of the premises, enter any premises to which water is or has been supplied by the Board for all or any of the following purposes:

 (a) to examine and if necessary repair, renew or replace the pipes, meters, fittings, works or apparatus for the supply of water belonging to or which are supplied from mains belonging to the Board;